 Registration is preferred, but walk-ins are welcome.
 Register at https://www.doineedacovid19test.com/.

 Who Should Be Tested?

 Anyone experiencing symptoms should be tested.
-Regardless of vaccination status, residents or employees of correction facilities and homeless shelters should be tested after a known exposure.
 Symptoms of COVID-19 can include fever, cough, difficulty breathing, sore throat, runny nose, nausea, vomiting, diarrhea, headache, chills, muscle aches, or loss of taste or smell.

 Symptoms of COVID-19

 - Loss of taste or smell

 Antibody tests are NOT used to diagnose current COVID-19 infections

 What does a positive antibody test mean?

 A positive result means it is possible that you have recently or previously had COVID-19.
 There is also a chance that the positive result is wrong, known as a false positive.
 False-positive tests may occur because antibody tests may detect other coronaviruses, such as those that cause the common cold.
 They may also be a false positive if an area doesn't have many COVID-19 infections, as these types of tests work best in populations with higher rates of infection.

 Does a positive antibody test mean that I am immune to COVID-19?